ubirch/ubirch-testkit/README.md

 A micropython client for the UBIRCH protocol on a SIM

 The ubirch testkit is a combination of hardware based on pycom hardware modules (we use GPy and Pysense) and micropython example code to demonstrate the usage of the UBIRCH protocol.
-It allows for easy use and evaluation of the 'blockchain on a SIM' application which implements UBIRCH funtionality inside of a SIM card.
+It allows for easy use and evaluation of the 'blockchain on a SIM' application which implements UBIRCH functionality inside of a SIM card.
 The SIM card needs to have the 'SIGNiT' applet for cryptographic functionality present (e.g. a 1nce SIM with ubirch functionality enabled).

 **If you have already received pre-programmed testkit hardware from UBIRCH, you can directly head over to [the TestKit manual](TestKit.md) and follow the Quick Start for rapid UBIRCHING.**